-The architecture and history behind some of these is pretty neat, so it’s a good idea to see at least a couple on your trip to Bali.
+The architecture and history behind some of these is pretty neat, so it’s a good idea to see at least a couple of them on your trip to Bali.

 Here’s my complete list of the best temples in Bali, Indonesia!

 Where To Stay

 What To Wear To Temples In Bali

-A sarong is a traditional skirt you tie around your waist, that can usually be rented on the spot for a small fee like 5,000 Rupiah (less than one US Dollar), and the temple staff in Bali always have plenty of these to hand out.
+Sarongs can usually be rented on the spot for a small fee like 5,000 Rupiah (less than one US Dollar), and the temple staff in Bali always have plenty of these to hand out.

 Or, if you plan to visit a lot of temples in Bali, it may be worthwhile to shell out for a sarong of your own to keep.
 They’re very cheap to buy!